 - There is no such thing as “voluntary” overtime.
 It still must be paid as overtime under the law.

-- Unauthorized overtime must be paid if the employer knows about it – even if it wasn’t approved.
+- Unauthorized overtime must be paid – even if it wasn’t approved.

 14. Are you correctly following the criteria for exempt employees?